Code4Change Is Different. It Is About Contributing To Society.

 This EPW commentary analyzes gender biases exacerbated by technology and digital ecosystems in India.
 It explores how sexist design, data, and algorithmic systems can reinforce inequality.
 The piece articulates the need for gender-sensitive tech policy, inclusive data-gathering frameworks, and systemic audits to reduce bias and ensure equitable outcomes across gender lines.

-What better way to tell a story than through pictures?
-Especially when the story is about data—not the most vibrant topic to talk about.
-The first edition of Data, In Deed, a graphic novel, brings to life the stories of five Social Purpose Organisations (SPOs) using data and data science to improve efficiency and scale impact and one can’t help but be inspired by the innovative ways these SPOs—Nourishing Schools Foundation, Saturday Art Class, Udayan Care, Adhyayan Foundation, and Amar Seva Sangam—harness data to drive meaningful change.
-A sixth story, featuring Digital Green, will be added soon.
+The first edition of Data, In Deed, a graphic novel, brings to life the stories of five SPOs using data and data science to improve efficiency and scale impact.
+One can’t help but be inspired by the innovative ways these SPOs—Nourishing Schools Foundation, Saturday Art Class, Udayan Care, Adhyayan Foundation, and Amar Seva Sangam—harness data to drive meaningful change.

 Kanak AI: Formalising gig economy